open-way-learning/owl-handbook/Strategy-Innovation/collective-leadership-decision-making.md

 * Identify the appropriate lead and support roles using RACI or consent-based co-design.
 * Focus on achieving alignment and shared responsibility—not enforcing silos.

-The emphasis remains on clarity, accountability, and alignment with OWL’s mission, rather than positional authority.
+The emphasis remains on clarity, accountability, and alignment with OWL's mission, rather than positional authority.

-### **Conflict Resolution Process**
+### Conflict Resolution Process

 When disagreement or confusion arises within the collective leadership team: